michelled/weavly.org/src/activities/goal-based-sequences.md

 ---
 ## Description

-This is a multi-level activity that starts simple and builds in complexity.
+This multi-level activity starts simple and builds in complexity.
 Learners will build a sequence using different actions to help their on-screen character complete different missions and visit different animals on the scene.

 * Jungle Safari Adventure: [Activity link](https://create.weavly.org/?v=0.9&t=mixed&w=Jungle&p=&c=abb&a=123456ABDabd)